 Applications for Grove City College admission must be received by the Office of Admissions by November 1 for Early Decision I, by December 1 for Early Decision II, by January 20 for Regular Decision I, and by March 20 for Regular Decision II.
 All music auditions for Early Decision must be completed by December 1.
 All music auditions for Regular Decision must be completed by February 8.

-View our detailed Application Instructions, paying close attention to the application checklist and deadlines.
+View our detailed Application Tips before opening an application account, and read over our Application Instructions, paying close attention to the application checklist and deadlines.

 There is not a prescribed music solo list for auditions.
 Musical selections of the standard academic repertoire for your instrument or voice are appropriate, and two or three selections of contrasting style are preferred.
 The faculty are looking for an appropriate level of competency and repertoire difficulty for the freshman level, above average musicality, and potential for growth.
 Memorization is encouraged but not mandatory.
 The performance section of the audition will last approximately 10 minutes.
 Additional audition activities (described below) will last approximately 20 minutes.